Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 ## Step 3: Present the solution

--   Determine which table will be paired with your table before Step 3 begins
+-   Determine which table will be paired with your table before Step 3 begins.

--   For the first round, assign one table as the presenting team and the other table as the customer
+-   For the first round, assign one table as the presenting team and the other table as the customer.

 -   Have the presenting team present their solution to the customer team.